AR619/24F-Project-Phase3_Arnav/README.md

 ## Description

-**TalentTrail** is a data-driven platform designed to empower Northeastern University students in their career planning journey.
-By integrating skills with career interests, TalentTrail provides personalized recommendations for classes, projects, and job opportunities.
+**TalentTrail** is a data-driven platform designed to empower Northeastern University students by integrating skills and career interests to provide personalized recommendations for classes, projects, and job opportunities.
+Bridging the gap between education and employment, TalentTrail transforms career planning into a proactive and intuitive journey.
+It caters to students with curated recommendations, employers with advanced talent discovery tools, advisors with detailed co-op insights, and administrators with efficient platform management, making career planning an engaging and data-driven experience for all users.

+## Key Features

+1. **Personalized Job Search**
+   Utilize an intelligent tool that matches students with roles based on their affiliated skills.

+2. **Gamified Experience**
+   Climb leaderboards and try making it to the top!

+3. **Multi-Role Support**
+   Custom dashboards for students, employers, advisors, and administrators to ensure tailored functionality.

+## Tech Stack

+- **Frontend:** Streamlit
+- **Backend:** Flask, Python
+- **Database:** SQL (managed using DataGrip)
+- **Containerization:** Docker

 ## Project Components